-NOTE: This section applies only to furnaces with fixed speed blowers.
-If your model has a variable speed blower, please consult the Variable Speed Blower Application section.
+NOTE: This section applies only to furnaces with model numbers suffixed with two numbers, followed by a letter, such as 35C or 45D.
+If your model has suffix VA, VB, VC, or VD, please consult the Variable Speed Blower Application section below.

-The fixed speed motor control board (Figure 27) contains a set of dip switches for setting the blower speed.
+The fixed speed motor control board (Figure 29) contains a set of dip switches for setting the blower speed.
 Use pins 1 to 4 to set the blower speed for heating and pins 5 to 8 to set the speed for cooling.
+To determine the appropriate switch settings for your installation, see Table 6 (page 32).